chhotavakeel/updatedsite/pages/notes.md

 ---
-title: writings
+title: notes
 layout: Post
 permalink: /notes
 ---

-you can access my finalised pieces here.
+you can access all my notes here.